-By Linda Eilers of us.
-Jared Huddleston is celebrating an exceptional anniversary this year.
-It has been five years since raise money for St. Jude's Hospital Jared was diagnosed with Leukemia.
-He went to Children's Medical Center, in Dallas for his treatments.
-Jared is a good example of the advances medical science has made.
-Not too donation or by pledging so much for many years ago, being diagnosed with Leukemia was a death sentence.
+By Linda Eilers

+Anniversaries are important to all strictly by donations and is a worthy of us.
+Jared Huddleston is celebrat- recipient of donations.
+Bogata is ing an exceptional anniversary this participating in a Bike a Thon to help year.
+It has been five years since raise money for St. Jude's Hospital Jared was diagnosed with Leukemia. on April 23.
+So when one of the He went to Children's Medical Cen-young people who is riding, asks you ter, in Dallas for his treatments.
+Jared to help with the St. Jude's Bike a is a good example of the advances Thon by either making a one time flat medical science has made.
+Not too donation or by pledging so much for many years ago, being diagnosed each mile ridden, please help them.
 Without the research that is being done at all hospitals, Jared might not be as healthy as he is today.
 It wasn't easy on Jared and his family.
 They all have been through a difficult time, but one of the reasons Jared has had 5 good years in remission is medical research, and we hope he will have have many many more good years to come.
 One of the doctors who was responsible for Jared's treatment at Children's Medical Center is now practicing at St. Jude's Hospital.
 When a young person goes to St. Jude's Hospital, they are not required to pay for treatment.
 St. Jude's turns away no child who is in need of treatment.
 The hospital is funded

-Weed-a plant whose virtues have not yet been discovered. -Ralph Waldo Emerson
+Weed-a plant whose virtues have not yet been discovered.